peacelovingng/data-science-portfolio/Poverty 2017/README.md

 ### Project Motivation
 For this project, I was interestested in analyzing census data regarding poverty in to better understand:

 1. What percentage of the population is affected by poverty?
-Thisquestion is important to understand the magnitude of this current problem.
+This question is relevant in order to understand the magnitude of this current problem.

 2. What states are most affected by poverty (counts and percentages)?
 This is an important question because without living in an area that is visibly affected by poverty, it may be difficult to understand this without looking at specific data.
 This question gives a high level view of poverty by state.